Alexander-Rados/Final-Project/Final-Project-Master.md

 The players to the left of PC1 tended to be more adept pitchers, which is judged through various statistics.
-The highest weighted of those is opponents’ expected slugging percentage, expected weighted on-base average, and expected isolated power, among other things.
+The highest weighted of those is opponents’ expected slugging percentage (xSLG), expected weighted on-base average (xwOBA), and expected isolated power (xISO), among other things.
 Clearly, these are pitchers that limit players getting on base and limit extra base hits (doubles, triples, home runs).

-PC2 on the otherhand heavily weighs pitchers who throw a lot of innings (the better you perform, the more innings you’ll be asked to throw), give up minimal “barrels” (a hit whose comparable hit types have led to a minimum .500 batting average and 1.500 slugging percentage based on
+PC2 on the other hand heavily weighs pitchers who throw a lot of innings (the better you perform, the more innings you’ll be asked to throw), give up minimal “barrels” (a hit whose comparable hit types have led to a minimum .500 batting average and 1.500 slugging percentage based on